On This Page

 Warriors of God

-Translated from original Polish by David Fren
+Translated from original Polish by David French. show less

 Do you want a miserable time?
 Then have I got the book for you!
 Sure, it should be obvious from the title, but maybe you've made the mistake of thinking you're interested in this story universe and just want to read all the official materials, titles be damned!

 There is no particular topic this book tackles in a way that approaches enjoyment, poignancy, or something like "makes you think".
 It's just... grimness, a world filled with characters you don't care about probably getting into fights you don't care about, a lot of sexism, a lot of rape threats, descriptions of and allusions to rape... and that's it, really.
 Yes, it's a translation.
-Maybe the original Polish is a truly beautiful tale worthy of being retold by the heavens themselves.
+Maybe the original Polish is a truly beautiful tale worthy of being retold by the heavens show more themselves.
 I don't know.
 This is the official English translation.
 It's not fun.
 In fact, it's rather terrible.
 I'd rate it lower if Goodreads let me.

 I think this summarizes much of how Sapkowski writes women: “The first was a middle-aged but vigorous man in extremely modest woollen clothing.
 At his side strode a tall, sharp-featured woman with dark, smoothly combed hair.